Photo: Melle Meivogel

 Nikola Meeuwsen is characterized by his crystal clear musical thinking; in his playing, silence and movement coincide brilliantly.
 The way he thinks is pure poetry.

 In the 2023 edition of the Grachtenfestival, Nikola will be given carte blanche as artist in residence to put together a number of concerts.

 As a soloist, Nikola has performed with the Residentie Orkest and the Netherlands Chamber Orchestra.
 He has given solo recitals throughout the Netherlands and abroad (including in Milan, Bologna, Trieste, Faro and Imola).
 In 2024 he will make his recital debut in the Royal Concertgebouw.

 Nikola Meeuwsen is a regular guest at festivals.
-He has played in the Storioni Festival, the Chamber Music Festival Schiermonnikoog, the International Chamber Music Festival Ede, Festival Classique and in the new festival Classical NOW!
+He has played in the Storioni Festival, the Chamber Music Festival Schiermonnikoog, the International Chamber Music Festival Ede, Festival Classique and in festival Classical NOW!
 In 2022 he performed ed at the Gwyl Machynlleth Festival in Wales, at the invitation of the pianist and artistic director Julius Drake.
 June 2023 Nikola will make his debut at the St. Magnus Festival on the Orkney Islands.
 He will play a solo recital and perform in a concert with Dutch Ragazze Quartet.

 The Dutch Musical Instruments Foundation (NMF) has loaned Nikola a beautiful Bösendorfer grand piano.